|Model:||Mini-Lynx Pastel - Apricot|

 |Warmup/restrike time:||2 minutes/none|

 |Date of manufacture:||July 1996|

 By the early 90s, compact fluorescent's were starting to attain a foothold in the market...but not to a huge extent.
 They still tended to be bought by either the very environmentally conscious individuals or the energy-cost-conscious industrial sector.
-In fact, it's in a hotel that I first think I saw a CFL (which I now know to have been a Philips PL-C by the way), as the energy savings and long lifetime there allowed twofold savings.
+In fact, it's in a hotel that I first think I saw a CFL (which I now know to have been a Philips PL-C), as the energy savings and long lifetime there allowed twofold savings.
 The energy saving coupled with a reduced maintenance cycle would have presented an attractive saving, especially in a large hotel.

 However, the fact that CFLs at that point in time tended to come in 3000K neutral white or 2700K warm white...with a colour rendering index in the mid 80s.
 Whereas this was the point that lighting manufacturers had just come up with the idea of making incandescent lamps with all kinds of colour tints to them, I distinctly recall seeing peach, apricot, rose, peppermint and bluish tints on the shelves in the supermarket.
 I can't remember what they called the blue one though.
 While this was a short-lived fad (though the peach ones seem to live on), it was a fad that was in progress while CFL manufacturers were trying to get into the market.
 When it was "trendy" to have tinted lighting in your house, this was one more thing putting the masses off buying those "boring" white CFLs.
 Sylvania however decided to see if a similar idea could work with CFLs, resulting in a variety of industrial lamps with lower than normal colour temperatures.
 While this was moderately successful, the very high price of the control gear and the lamps, plus the lack of convenience in having to use an external ballast, meant that it had little impact on the home consumer though.